Chess Openings: Trying to Learn the Ruy Lopez as Black? Try Using the Underappreciated Cozio Defense (3...Nge7)

 I will first discuss the three more similar fourth move options as it regards black's development, and then I will discuss the move 4.Nc3, which is the sharpest option that white has and which requires your attention the most.
 As I also mentioned, 4.Nc3 is arguably the main line if in fact there is one.

 The Cozio Defense with 4.0-0, 4.c3 or 4.d4

 Black almost always has the opportunity to develop their pieces in other ways with moves like a6, d6 or Ng6 early in this opening, but this complicates what you must commit to memory and also strays beyond what will be the scope of this blog post.
-I also believe that the variations, which I am recommending in response to these white fourth move options, are in fact the strongest and most principled, and it's always nice to be able to find openings or variations where the "easiest" approach is also the most advantageous.
-Interestingly, I have heard that another example of this easiest-also-happens-to-be-the-best chess opening phenomenon is the Exchange Variation of the Queen's Gambit Declined, though I've also recently heard that this variation is in slight decline for the opposite reasons (But such is chess).
+I also believe that these variations, which I am recommending in response to these white fourth move options, are in fact the strongest and most principled, and it's always nice to be able to find openings or variations where the "easiest" approach is also the most advantageous.
+Interestingly, perhaps another example of this easiest-also-happens-to-be-the-best chess opening phenomenon is the Exchange Variation of the Queen's Gambit Declined, though I've also recently heard that this variation is in slight decline for the opposite reasons; such is chess.
 Furthermore, moves like a6 and d6 might actually transpose into other lines of the Ruy Lopez for black, such as the Cozio Defense Deferred (3...a6, 4.Ba4 Nge7) or the Deferred (a.k.a.
 Modern) Steinitz Defense (3...a6, 4.Ba4 d6).
 Meanwhile, I am mainly writing this with ease of implementation in mind, so feel free to explore this opening more as you become familiar with it.

 Black's Three Best Fourth Move Options Following 4.c3